btegs/waldo-python/README.md

 # EXIF reading application for Waldo Photos
 This Python based application will remotely contact the Amazon S3 instance, create a Python dictionary to store the photo indices, URLs, and EXIF data.
 This is accomplished by looping through the provided XML document, grabbing each image to a temporary directory, parsing the EXIF data, and storing it back into the Python dictionary.
 The indicies for the Python dictionary start at 1 for easy reference and it will be handy if they had to be imported into a SQL database since the indicies start at 1 in SQL.

 I have heavily commented the code to explain my methodology and also provided print messages to the console to alert the user when the next stage is happening.
 I used system libraries for the majority of the code and only one 3rd party library (exifread) was used and is referenced locally.
+The code also aims to follow PEP8 styling standards.

 There are some checks to make sure the image isn't giving a 403 or 404 error and if there is an error of that type, the EXIF fields for that associated image are left blank.
 This test is currently saving data to a local JSON document, but storage in a SQL (MySQL, SQLite) or NoSQL (MongoDB) can be added if requested.